Plotting 1D data¶

 Scatter plots¶

-command is wrapped by
+The scatter command is wrapped by

-.
+standardize_1d.
 This means that

-now permits omitting x coordinates
+scatter now permits omitting x coordinates

-and accepts 2D y coordinates, just like plot
+and accepts 2D y coordinates, just like plot.

-, the new scatterx
+As with plotx, the new scatterx

-command is used just like scatter
+command is used just like scatter, except a

 single argument is interpreted as x coordinates (with default y